nursejason/kafka-lag-prometheus-exporter/README.md

 This can be run in Docker, using the Dockerfile, or just spun up from nohup.

+#### Args
+`--prometheus`: (Optional) Whether or not to create a prometheus reporting engine.
+Else will print to stdout
+`--kafka`: (Required) CSV of KafkaIP:KafkaPort combinations.
+Topic:Group pairings, separated by spaces.

 #### Docker Run
 ```docker
 docker run -d --label SERVICE_TAGS=monitor -p 7110:7110 7bab30428315 --prometheus --kafka 96.119.241.163:6667,96.119.242.125:6667,96.119.244.3:6667 events_1:grp_event_1 logs_1:grp_log_1 ingest_failed_events:ingest_error_processor_01